Resurrection: Ancient Greek religion

-In ancient Greek religion a number of men and women became physically immortal as they were resurrected from the dead.
-Asclepius was killed by Zeus, only to be resurrected and transformed into a major deity.
-Achilles, after being killed, was snatched from his funeral pyre by his divine mother Thetis and resurrected, brought to an immortal existence in either Leuce, the Elysian plains or the Islands of the Blessed.
+In ancient Greek religion, a number of men and women have been interpreted as being resurrected and made immortal.
+Achilles, after being killed, was snatched from his funeral pyre by his divine mother, Thetis, and brought to an immortal existence in Leuce, the Elysian plains, or the Islands of the Blessed.
 Memnon, who was killed by Achilles, seems to have received a similar fate.
-Alcmene, Castor, Heracles, and Melicertes, were also among the figures sometimes considered to have been resurrected to physical immortality.
-According to Herodotus's Histories, the seventh century BC sage Aristeas of Proconnesus was first found dead, after which his body disappeared from a locked room.
-Later he found not only to have been resurrected but to have gained immortality.
+Alcmene, Castor, Heracles, and Melicertes are also among the figures interpreted to have been resurrected to physical immortality.
+According to Herodotus's Histories, the seventh-century BC sage Aristeas of Proconnesus was first found dead, after which his body disappeared from a locked room.
+He would reappear alive years later.
+However, Greek attitudes toward resurrection were generally negative, and resurrection was considered neither desirable nor possible.
+For example, Asclepius was killed by Zeus for using herbs to resurrect the dead, but, by his father Apollo's request, was subsequently immortalized as a star.